Todd Tupper, 4th Dan

 Todd began training in Tang Soo Do Moo Duk Kwan in 1988 in Connecticut.
 While seeking degrees in biology, Todd lived in various states in the mid-Atlantic and in southern New England.
 Consequently, he has had a multitude of instructors in Moo Duk Kwan and Shotokan Karate.
 Additionally, he has had the privilege of competing with and learning from talented martial artists from various other disciplines.
-He was awarded his fourth dan in 2015 by Barry Brown and is the primary instructor at Alexandria Soo Do Kwan.
-Todd gets regular martial arts advice from Jamal and Dan (above), and from Dan Bernardo, an extremely talented martial artist and owner of WellWithin Martial Arts in Columbia, South Carolina.
-Click here if you’re interested in the lineage of our instructors.
+Todd is the primary instructor at Alexandria Soo Do Kwan.

-Bea was introduced to the martial arts in 1999.
+Bea was introduced to martial arts in 1999.
 She trained sporadically throughout the early 2000’s while traveling for Americorps, and later work.
-Bea started training regularly at Brown’s karate in 2013 and was promoted to 1st dan by Todd and Barry in 2022.
-She is currently an assistant instructor and member of the advisory board of the Soo Do Kwan.
-Bea runs rigorous classes that focus on physical conditioning and self-defense for women.
+Bea started training regularly in 2013 and is currently an assistant instructor.
+Bea runs rigorous classes that focus on basic movements, forms, and physical conditioning.